vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day3.md

 ### 15:15

 **CMD**: Topic: Visualising data

-**SAY**: This is the last section of "theory" in this course, and the first taste of the enormous third-party
-         Python "ecosystem".
-If you're coming from R, you will be familiar with third party packages coming from CRAN.
-In Python, third-party packages generally come from the Python Package Index (PyPI).

 **SAY**: At the beginning of the course 2 weeks ago you installed a third-party library called "matplotlib".
          This is probably the most popular library for plotting in Python, though certainly not the only one.